tas50/killerbee/README.md

-                802.15.4 transmitter by measuring RSSI. zbfind can be passive in discovery (only listen for packets) or it can be active by sending Beacon Request frames and recording the responses from ZigBee routers and coordinators.
+                802.15.4 transmitter by measuring RSSI. zbfind can be passive in discovery (only listen for packets) or it can be active by sending Beacon Request frames and recording the responses from Zigbee routers and coordinators.
                 If you get a bunch of errors after starting this tool, make sure your `DISPLAY` variable is set properly.
-+ zbgoodfind   -  Implements a key search function using an encrypted packet capture and memory dump from a legitimate ZigBee or IEEE 802.15.4 device.
++ zbgoodfind   -  Implements a key search function using an encrypted packet capture and memory dump from a legitimate Zigbee or IEEE 802.15.4 device.
 This tool accompanies Travis Goodspeed's GoodFET hardware attack tool, or other binary data that could contain encryption key information such as bus sniffing with